alexiamandeville/timedTrialsVR_Unity/README.md

 The application collects it locally into a comma-delimited text file accessible from the UI all your data collection dreams.

-Want to know more about Fitts's law?: https://en.wikipedia.org/wiki/Fitts%27s_law <br>
+Want to know more about Fitts' law?: https://en.wikipedia.org/wiki/Fitts%27s_law <br>
 It predicts that the time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target.

 Using:<br>